mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/authenticate-alice/kotlin.md

 image: public/screenshots/tutorials/client-sdk/android-shared/launch-app.png
 ```

-You should see login screen with `Login Alice` button.
+You should see login screen with `Login Alice` and `Login Bob` buttons.
 After clicking user will login and empty main screen will open.